Jr7F/recriando_pagina_instagram/README.md

-# recriando_pagina_instagram
+# Recriando a página inicial do Instagram.

-Desafio de recriar a página inicial do Instagram
+Desafio de recriar a página inicial do Instagram.
+Simples, mas desafiador.

+Confiram!!